Wondering whether counselling is right for you?

 How long do appointments last?

 Typically, appointments last for one hour.
 Longer sessions are also available – these can be particularly useful before a break or holiday, during times of stress, or for couples’ sessions.

 How will I pay for my sessions?

-I accept cash, cheques or payments by BACS/app.
+I accept payments by BACS/app.
 Limited concessions are available for those in need, as well as for block bookings and payments made in advance.
 Charges are £60 per hour/£85 per 1.5 hours effective from 18th May 2021.
 Existing clients continue to pay the rate charged at the outset, providing counselling is continuous.